Gr3nvaltBlack/Portfolio/FRONT_END/README.md

 Contains the main pages of the application (Home, Login, Signup, Profile, NotFound):

 - Login.tsx → Login page (email/password form).
-- Signup.tsx → Registration page.
+- Register.tsx → Registration page.
 - Home.tsx → The feed with the list of posts.
 - Profile.tsx → User profile page (personal information, posts).
 - NotFound.tsx → 404 page to manage non-existent routes.
+- PostDetails.tsx → see a post + its comments
+- RecipeDetails.tsx → see a recipe + its comments
+- NewPost.tsx → page to create a post
+- NewRecipe.tsx → page to create a recipe

 II.
 **components/**</br>